7 tips for fitting workouts into a busy schedule

 So who's ready to get on that workout train?
 These 7 tips will help you fit your workouts in, no matter what schedule you have, and make them fun and efficient as well.

 1. do your research and plan ahead

-it sounds kind of overwhelming, and that's because it is. the solution? get it out on paper. in my case, I wrote out all the times I thought would work and then plotted it out. so your research is / questions to ask yourself are:
+It sounds kind of overwhelming, and that's because it is. the solution? get it out on paper.
+In my case, I wrote out all the times I thought would work and then plotted it out.

-- look up what studios you want to take classes in, how far they are from your class / work
+- What studios do you want to take classes in?
+How far they are from your class/work?

 2. schedule it in